In this article, we’ll tell you everything you need to know about lead generation. We’ll also touch on topics like:

 If you make it easy to refer someone and give both their referrals and your clients a reason to do so, you’ll be getting introductions in no time.

 If you’ve just launched a referral program or want more customers to sign up, make sure to broadcast it on your website homepage, social media like Facebook as well as your regular customer eDMs.
-An easy way to make this announcement stand out is by using a promo video that introduces your referral program and it’s benefits in an eye-catching way.
+An easy way to make this announcement stand out is by using a promo video that introduces your referral program and its benefits in an eye-catching way.
 You can save time by choosing a free online video editor that has creative video templates that you can drag, drop, edit and publish in just a few minutes.
 Alternatively, there are dedicated promo video software options such as Promo available.
 You can test different options to see what fits your needs.

 Further Lead Generation Techniques for Marketing Teams